GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Conclusions

-Our results strongly suggest that fitting early EHT data using simple models of the accretion flow that do not take into account its intrinsic variability will lead to a reasonably accurate determination of the orientation of the black-hole spin on the plane of the sky that will depend only weakly on the flow properties (see, e.g., Broderick et al. 2011; Psaltis et al. 2015).
-This is true because, in both the disk-dominated SANE models and the jet-dominated MAD models, the visibility amplitudes perpendicular to the spin axes are smoother and vary over longer baselines while the visibilities along the spin axes have significantly more structure and drop faster with baseline length.
-However, using such models to measure more detailed properties of the black hole, such as the size of its shadow and the magnitude of its spin will be severely hampered by the variability in the flow.
+Using, on the other hand, simple time-independent models to measure more detailed properties of the black hole, such as the size of its shadow and the magnitude of its spin will be likely hampered by the variability in the flow because such models do not generally allow the image structure to change.
 For example, the spin of the black hole affects primarily the widths of the crescent-like shapes of disk-dominated images and, hence, the locations and depths of minima in the visibility amplitudes.
 However, turbulence in the accretion flow causes both the locations and depths of these minima to be highly variable, effectively masking the effect of black-hole spin on the image.
 In order for the EHT observations to lead to accurate determination of the black-hole shadow size and spin, the image reconstruction and model fitting algorithms will need to take into account the variability of the underlying images explicitly.

-\acknowledgements We thank Ramesh Narayan for collaborative work that led to this paper and for helpful comments and suggestions on the manuscript.
+\acknowledgements We thank Ramesh Narayan for collaborative work that contributed to this paper and for helpful comments and suggestions on the manuscript.
 L.M. acknowledges support from NFS GRFP grant DGE~1144085.
 C.K.C., F.O., and D.P. were partially supported by NASA/NSF TCAN award NNX14AB48G and NSF grants AST~1108753 and AST~1312034.
 J.K., and D.M. acknowledge support from NSF grant AST-1207752 and AST-1440254.
 All ray tracing calculations were performed with the \texttt{El~Gato} GPU cluster at the University of Arizona that is funded by NSF award 1228509.